Leogendra/YTMusic-and-Spotify-Library-Synchronizer/README.md

 1. To obtain your Cookie and Authorization, go to `https://music.youtube.com/` and log in with your account.
 Then press `F12` to open the Developer Tools, go to the `Network` tab, and filter (at the top) with `/browse`.
 Refresh the page and look for the `browse?ctoken=` request, click on it, and go to the `Request headers` section, and copy your `Cookie` and `Authorization` values into the `browser.json` file.

-1. Run the script `python main.py` again to connetc to your Spotify account.
+1. Run the script `python main.py` again to connect to your Spotify account.

 1. An URL is generated.
-Open the URL in your browser, copy the code after `?code=`, and paste it into the terminal.
+Open the URL in your browser, it should redirect you to another URL starting with `http://localhost:5500/callback?code=`.
+Copy the code after `?code=`, and paste it into the terminal.
 This token is valid for 1 hour.

 1. You are now ready to (finally) use the synchronizer!